oecd-cyc/oecd-simple-charts/README.md

 ## Documentation

+Make sure to use node version 8.4.
 The complete documentation can be found in `docs/`.
 Start docs server:

 ```sh
 npm run docs-server